 - Compression fractures of the vertebrae – when significant force is place on the spine.

-Prevention of falls is a high priority for health and well-being in seniors.
+Falls Prevention is a high priority for the health and well-being of seniors.
 This involves identification of the causes or potential causes of falls and provision of a tailor-made exercise programme to address these causes.